Tarzan, Lord of the Jungle (novel): Plot summary

-Comic adaptations
+Comic book adaptations

 The book has been adapted into comic form by Gold Key Comics in Tarzan nos.
 176-177, dated August–September 1969, with a script by Gaylord DuBois.
 Part of the art was based on lay-outs by Russ Manning.

+And the Novel was the inspiration for a very similar plot line in the Filmation animated series, Tarzan, Lord of the Jungle, first season (1976) episode 9, Tarzan and the Knights of Nimmr.